Renters’ Rights Act 2025: What landlords and tenants need to know

 Strengthening and expanding section 8 grounds

-To balance the removal of section 21, the government is expanding the legal grounds under which a landlord can regain possession.
+To balance the removal of section 21, the Act expands the legal grounds on which a landlord can regain possession.
+Some grounds are mandatory (the court must grant possession if the ground is established); others are discretionary (the court decides whether possession is reasonable).

-Ground 1 – Occupation by landlord or family member
+Ground 1: occupation by landlord or family member

-Ground 1A – Sale of property
+Ground 1A: sale of property

-Ground 8 (amended) – Repeated rent arrears
+Ground 8 (amended): repeated rent arrears

-Ground 14 (amended) – Antisocial behaviour
+Ground 14 (amended): antisocial behaviour

 - Ban on discrimination against tenants with children or those receiving benefits

-Concerns and potential challenges for landlords
+Concerns and practical challenges for landlords

 Share this article